slice

 Parameters:

-• wait – indicator for whether to wait for the slice’s resources to be active
+• wait (bool) – indicator for whether to wait for the slice’s resources to be active

-• wait_timeout – how many seconds to wait on the slice resources
+• wait_timeout (int) – how many seconds to wait on the slice resources

-• wait_interval – how often to check on the slice resources
+• wait_interval (int) – how often to check on the slice resources

-• progress – indicator for whether to show progress while waiting
+• progress (bool) – indicator for whether to show progress while waiting

-• wait_jupyter – Special wait for jupyter notebooks.
+• wait_jupyter (str) – Special wait for jupyter notebooks.

-• lease_in_days – Optional lease duration in days, by default the slice is active for 24 hours i.e 1 day, only used for create.
+• lease_in_hours (int) – Optional lease duration in hours.
+By default, the slice remains active for 24 hours (1 day).
+This parameter is only applicable during creation.

 Returns: